Bara Brith Mary Berry

 • Homey Aroma: Baking this Bara Brith fills your kitchen with an enticing fragrance that brings warmth and nostalgia to your home.

-Mary Berry Bara Brith recipe
+Bara Brith Mary Berry recipe

 Ingredients